-1. Documents and records are identified by document numbering scheme, while Code is identified by applying labels in the source code folder in project repository.
+- Documents and records are identified by the document numbering scheme, while Code is identified by applying labels in the source code folder in the project repository.

-4. Every artifact whose type is “document” or “code” will be identified as Configuration Item (Configuration Item) in the respective Configuration Plan, whereas artifacts of type as “record” will not be considered as Configuration Item.
+- Every artifact whose type is “document” or “code” will be identified as Configuration Item (Configuration Item) in the respective Configuration Plan, whereas artifacts of the type as “record” will not be considered as Configuration Item.

-6. Project baselines are often planed at the completion of project phases.
+- Project baselines are often planed at the completion of project phases.
 So, Baseline of analysis and design phase may be established after customer approval of requirements.
-Baseline of Design may be established after Design review and baseline for Code is usually planned after systems testing completion and before external shipment.
+The baseline of Design may be established after Design review and baseline for Code is usually planned after systems testing completion and before external shipment.

-7. A baseline is identified by a baseline label applied on the project repository in Visual SourceSafe.
-Baseline label should be meaningful and show the project code, project stage/phase and a sequential baseline number.
+- A baseline is identified by a baseline label applied on the project repository in Visual SourceSafe.
+Baseline label should be meaningful and show the project code, project stage/phase, and a sequential baseline number.
 However exact labels will be provided in the respective project’s Configuration Management Plan.

-8. A Baseline Criteria elaborates the conditions and constraints that must be fulfilled prior to establish/create a baseline.
-Baseline criteria may vary from baseline to baseline due to the nature of baselines contents, so, specific criteria for each baseline is documented in Configuration Management Plan, however a general criteria may consist of following attributes:
+- A Baseline Criteria elaborates the conditions and constraints that must be fulfilled prior to establish/create a baseline.
+Baseline criteria may vary from baseline to baseline due to the nature of baselines contents, so, specific criteria for each baseline is documented in Configuration Management Plan, however, a general criteria may consist of following attributes:

-10. Besides baseline criteria, a Re-baseline Criteria and Re-baseline approver are also documented for each Baseline in the Configuration Management Plan because after establishing a project baseline, it may be updated due to the authorized changes in any Configuration Items of that baseline,.
+- Besides baseline criteria, a Re-baseline Criteria and Re-baseline approver are also documented for each Baseline in the Configuration Management Plan because after establishing a project baseline, it may be updated due to the authorized changes in any Configuration Items of that baseline.
 For such cases, Re-baseline Criteria and approver will be required to establish those intermediate baselines.